Managing complex tone: spasticity and casting

-This two-day course offers practical training for physiotherapists and occupational therapists working in neurology.
+Two-day practical training course for physiotherapists and occupational therapists working in neurology

 The course is taught by the Royal Hospital for Neuro-disability Tone and Splint Clinic Teams, including specialist medical and therapy speakers.

-- Being able to fabricate upper and lower limb Scotch and soft casts
+- Fabricating upper and lower limb Scotch and soft casts

 - Developing shared OT/PT reasoning and practical skills to integrate casting into interdisciplinary practice